department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Profile 2.0 Release Plan.md

 ## Phase II: Staged Rollout (also known as unmoderated production testing)

 ### The Plan
 Launch behind a feature flag.
 Test with team.
-(2 days) If things go well, we'll launch to 25% of traffic.
+(1 day) If things go well, we'll launch to 25% of traffic.
 (1 week) If things go well, we'll launch to 50% of users.
 (48 hours) If everything looks good, we'll then launch to 100% of users.